 Sometimes Contestants Just Want To Sleep

 The Bachelor filming schedule gets so brutal that sometimes contestants just want to use those precious camera-free hours to rest.
-Bachelorette Jen Schefft skipped out on sex on her third Fantasy Suite date; by the time they got back to the room, she needed to be up in four hours to film, and she preferred to get some sleep.
+Bachelorette Jen Schefft skipped out on sex on her third Fantasy Suite date; she needed to be up in four hours to film and preferred to get some sleep.

 Rachel Lindsay felt the same way.
-During her Fantasy Suite date with Bachelor Nick Viall, she felt so emotionally exhausted she passed out immediately – no talking, no sex.
-"I did nothing!
+During her Fantasy Suite date with Bachelor Nick Viall, she felt so emotionally exhausted she passed out immediately - no talking, no sex.
+She related, "I did nothing!
 I did nothing but sleep.
-I got my best sleep in the Fantasy Suite!” she shared.
+I got my best sleep in the Fantasy Suite!”

-Producers Manipulate Footage To Make It Appear The Couple Gets Intimate
+Producers Manipulate Footage To Make It Seem Like The Couple Gets Intimate

 Producers manipulate Fantasy Suite footage in other ways, too.
 By splicing in a shot of a light switch turning off or inserting the sound of a door closing, they communicate the idea of a private, wild night of lovemaking (even if the couple just brushes their teeth and goes to bed).